krpeacock/server/README.md

 ## Setting up

+Recommendation: use the `http_greet` example as a starting point to have asset support.
+It includes a lot of boilerplate for the methods, but it will turn your canister into a full asset canister, compatible with the `icx-asset` util used by `dfx` as well as the `@dfinity/assets` npm package.

+> Note: chunked assets (> 2mb) are not supported yet.
+Coming soon.

+---

 In order to have a cache that persists across upgrades, you will need to first initialize a stable store for the entries and pass that to the server.

 You can then bind `http_request` and `http_request_update` to the server's `http_request` and `http_request_update` functions.